The Long Walk Home: Release

 The film was released theatrically on December 21, 1990.
 In the U.S., it gained another theatrical release in March 1991 after Miramax withdrew the film from its limited December 1990 release due to the heavy competition of the 1990 holiday season.

 After the film's theatrical run, it was released to videocassette by Live Home Video in the United States and in Canada that same year by Cineplex Odeon.

 In 2002, the film was released twice on DVD by Platinum Disc and Artisan Entertainment, both presented in full-screen without bonus features.
 Both DVDs are now discontinued.
 On January 29, 2013, a new DVD was released by Lionsgate, under license from Miramax.
 It is still in full-screen and does not contain any bonus features.
 A widescreen DVD is available in Spain.

 Reception

 Critical response

 The Long Walk Home received mostly positive reviews from critics.
-Review aggregator Rotten Tomatoes reports that 88% of 16 professional critics gave the film a positive review, with an average score of 6.7 out of 10.

 Roger Ebert gave the film three and a half out of four stars, praising the performances by Spacek and Goldberg, while criticizing some aspects of the film, like the inclusion of a white "narrator".